simon-lang/lens-panorama/README.md

 The focus is on a small set of functionality, but executed beautifully, applying smarts to get the user to find the right app/section of our site for them.

+Note this is a purely frontend project.
+The backend services all exist, and this project assumes no changes to any baking services are required.

 #### 2. Refactor the core UI code that should be shared across projects

 Re-define all model schemas (Patent/Article/Citation/etc) in coherent TypeScript classes, providing type safety.